Protect your home and precious belongings with Coles Home Insurance.

 What isn’t covered?

-Here are the general exclusions for Coles home insurance policies:
+Here are some general exclusions for Coles home insurance policies:

 - Natural disasters occurring within 48 hours of the start date of your policy, unless you are renewing or have just purchased the property